-Today I am sharing a sweet little dessert that would be the perfect Valentine’s Day treat.
-A yummy recipe for vegan strawberry cheesecake is here!
-It’s perfectly sweet, creamy, mouthwatering and mini!
-Although I made this recipe with Valentine’s Day in mind, this pretty pink dessert would be great at any point in the year.
+The perfect Valentine’s Day Dessert are these Mini Vegan Strawberry Cheesecakes.
+This raw vegan cheesecake is perfectly sweet, creamy, mouthwatering and mini!
+Although I made this vegan cheesecake with Valentine’s Day in mind, but this pretty pink dessert would be great at any point in the year.
 These mini cheesecakes are simple to make, naturally sweetened and nutty!
 This dessert is light and the most delicious make-ahead-dessert.

-Springform pans are the best!
-They create a minimal mess and are so functional when you are a baker.
+- Springform Pans.
+Springform pans create a minimal mess and are so functional when you are a baker.
 I’ve reused mine over and over again.
 This vegan strawberry cheesecake was made with 4-4″1/2 springform pans.
 With the pans, the cheesecakes can be removed with no stress and the pans are easy to clean.
 This vegan strawberry cheesecake was not tested in an 8″ but I feel confident that the 8″ would produce a beautiful large cheesecake, using the same measurements that are down below in the recipe.

 Strawberry Chia Jam